 Do not be dismayed that many people do not care about animals.
 Do not be dismayed that many people hate animals.
 That should not be your primary concern.
 What should matter is whatever works.
 Enough of this “vegan for the animals” crap!
 Yes, “vegan” in the true “orthodox” sense of the word does or ought to mean “animal rights activist”.
 But when certain contemporary “activists” use this term they don’t mean that – they mean that it is not enough to be plant-based.
 If someone is not burning down synagogues you don’t worry about what their motive for NOT doing that is for God’s sake.
 The point is they are NOT doing it.
 We can encourage this behaviour in other people by emphasizing the very real health benefits of a plant-based diet, by emphasizing environmental aspects, by emphasizing the sustainability angle and the millions of people whose lives would be saved in a world in which the food production infrastructure isn’t designed to take the food out of the mouths of the poor in order to feed the fat, rich, greedy West.
-And we can encourage a small minority of people to really care more about animals – most likely those that already do care deep down – just don’t expect most people to care about animals, because they never will.
+And we can encourage a small minority of people to really care more about animals – most likely those that already do care deep down – just don’t expect the masses to care about animals.
 We do need more activists, but the vast majority of those on a plant-based diet do not subscribe to this philosophy and never will, nor will they ever be activists.
 Imagining that veganism in this sense ought to be the same as a plant-based diet is a bit like conflating Hinduism with, well, a plant-based diet (except for the fact that certain vegan activists are far more dogmatic than any Hindu).

 How many times have consumers been told not to buy Nestle’s products because of all of the infant deaths and the family poverty that are likely to result from their aggressive marketing of baby formula, and because of the way their operations have left significant numbers of people in water poverty?
 How many times have consumers been told not to buy Coca-Cola products because the corporation single-handedly manages to be the world’s biggest plastic polluter, because it has denied clean water to huge numbers of farmers and citizens in India, because it has on multiple occasions failed to respect and recognize workers’ basic rights, because its products were animal-tested for many years, and ultimately because it makes its profit selling extremely unhealthy products?
 How many times have consumers been told not to buy from McDonald’s, because of their indifference to animal welfare issues among their suppliers, because of the way they treat their workers, and because of their terrible environmental record?
 And are these companies still doing those things?
 Yes.
 Are people still buying their products?
 Yes.

 And yet there was at one time, as many of us fondly remember, an entire army of people wandering around the streets and shopping centres encouraging people to boycott their products, so why didn’t the consumers listen?
 Well, consumers don’t listen to reason.
 They are not in full control of their actions and never have been.
 Such is consumerism.
 As far as education goes, plant-based is a reasonable goal.
 As far as encouraging new activists goes, a starting point would be those who are already activists as well as some of those who happen to be plant-based.
 As far as activism itself goes, why bother with consumers to this disproportionate degree?
 The answer is always the same: “supply and demand”.
 But, before Coca-Cola, did people want to drink Coke?
 Where did that demand suddenly come from?
 It is the system of supply itself that creates and sustains demand.
 That is the nature of consumerism.
-Consumers’ opinions are largely irrelevant, being as they are irrational and ephemeral, a consequence not a cause.
+Consumers’ opinions are largely irrelevant, being as they are illogical and ephemeral, a consequence not a cause.
 Consumers simply swallow down whatever the business world wants them to.
 So, activists need to ask themselves why they bother trying to persuade puppets when they could be trying to influence puppetmasters?

 It is not just selfishness that defines us, however.
 In spite of the arrogant way that humans characterize other animals as beings of lower significance because they live “in the moment”, (even though they celebrate such impulsivity in themselves as a triumph over inertia and fear, and even though it is an inaccurate ethological portrayal of other animals, many of whom have highly biographical lives), the reality is that we are no less impulsive and we live in the moment to no lesser degree.
 Our lives have some biographical elements, but most of those elements have come about due to our socio-economic history, our propensity for cultural perpetuation, our ability with the production, development, and comprehension of language, and the ways in which we have developed power structures within society for the exploitation of one another.
 In fact, people’s desires, like those of other animals, are largely driven by short-term gratification.
 And to that end, people do not even really “care” about themselves.
 Just think about smokers.
 Why on Earth do people smoke?
 On the face of it is thickheaded self-harm carried out for the most ludicrous and vapid of reasons.
-It was suspected that there was a link between cancer and tobacco smoke in the late C19th and during the interwar period it had been scientifically established beyond any reasonable doubt that the tobacco smoke is highly carcinogenic.
+It was suspected that there was a link between cancer and tobacco smoke in the late C19th and during the interwar period it had been scientifically established beyond any reasonable doubt that tobacco smoke is highly carcinogenic.
 And how did people react to this news?
 Well, one of the most common anglophone slang terms for cigarette during the 1950s was cancer stick – as in: “pass me a cancer stick” and “got any cancer sticks?”
 Another favourite slang was death stick – as in “got any death sticks?”
 Certain things changed and the prevalence of smoking has dropped very considerably, but not because people started caring more about themselves than they did before.
 Those things did not change because of people being persuaded to care about the issue via rational arguments or due to being bombarded with (shudder) “truth bombs”.
 So, if people cannot even be persuaded to care about themselves – except in as much as they seek short-term gratification – how on Earth are they going to be persuaded to start caring about anyone or anything else?
 Homo sapiens is not a superior animal in any sense whatsoever – only in a vacuous, anthropocentric, and entirely nominal sense.
 Worse, we tend to set our expectations for the conduct of the members of our species unrealistically high.
-Yes, you are not trying to reason with an orangutan, but you are nonetheless trying to reason with a (largely) irrational, belligerent primate – so you would do well to remember that.
+Yes, you are not trying to reason with an orangutan, but you are nonetheless trying to reason with a belligerent primate – so you would do well to remember that.